gcmt/vessel.nvim/README.md

 vessel.opt.marks.mappings.close = { "Q" }
 ```

 The third way of setting options is by directly passing and option `table` argument to *API* functions.
-This options will override anything you set previously via the `setup` function or `opt` interface object.
+This options will override anything you passed previously to the `setup` function set via the `opt` interface object.

 ```lua
 vim.keymap.set("n", "g", function()